 The eleventh is another classic, with a shot over a stream to a green protected by bunkers left and right.
 A birdie opportunity.

 Red: 169 yds Par 3

-At Stroke Index 1, the twelfth requires a straight tee-shot to the top of the rise and an accurate second to one of the largest greens on the course.
+At Stroke Index 2, the twelfth requires a straight tee-shot to the top of the rise and an accurate second to a green protected by a bunker on the left.

-Tip: as you approach the green, look right and admire the stunning views to the Trossachs.
+Tip: as you approach the green, look right and admire the stunning views to the Ben Ledi.

 White: 404 yds Par 4